 Grocery shopping on the keto diet can be a bit tricky.
 Many processed, packaged foods are off-limits, and even certain whole foods are too starchy (sorry, sweet potatoes).
 You need to fill your plate with low-carb, high-fat foods such as meat, seafood, non-starchy produce, and healthy fats.

 Ready to get shopping?
-We polled nutritionists to find out which foods should be on your keto diet grocery list.
+We polled nutritionists to find out which foods should be part of your keto beginner meal plan.

 Add to cart: Arugula, spinach, eggplant, mushrooms, broccoli, cauliflower, zucchini, bell peppers, fennel, cabbage, celery, Brussels sprouts, kale